sba1/genopts/ReadMe.md

 Introduction
 ============

-This is a WIP project for generating command line interface parser, with the current target language being C.
+This is a simple tool for generating command line interface parser, with the current target language being C.

 It is mainly developed for [SimpleGit](https://github.com/sba1/simplegit), a